 Frequently Asked Questions About Database Administrators

-Currently, the world generates a staggering 2.5 quintillion bytes of data every single day, and that amount will only increase as the number of connected devices continues to grow.1 Skilled professionals who can collect, store, and make sense of all that data will find themselves in high demand for years to come.
+Currently, Americans use a staggering 4.4 million gigabytes of Internet data every single minute, and that amount will only increase as the number of connected devices continues to grow.1 Skilled professionals who can collect, store, and make sense of all that data will find themselves in high demand for years to come.
 Database administration schools can help you get the strong technical foundation you'll need to stand out in this rapidly expanding field.

 Think a career in database administration might be right for you?
 Read on to get answers to common questions about job duties, DBA certification, and earning potential!